rubensantibanezacosta/Drupal_dev_template_docker/README.md

     ...
     ```

-To start the environment, run the following command:
+To start the environment, run the following command.
+The first time it boots, it takes a few minutes to install everything needed, be patient:

     docker-compose up --build